Volunteer Expectations,

 Follow the rules set by WRM and any direction you receive from staff members.
 Trust that these rules are in place to ensure the safety and dignity of everyone, as well as the proper running of WRM.

-Refrain from physical contact with community members and residents (i.e. full hugs, etc.) A good rule of thumb is to keep contact limited to hands and shoulders.
+Refrain from physical contact with community members and clients (i.e., full hugs, etc.).
+A good rule of thumb is to keep contact limited to hands and shoulders.

-Remember that the best way to help those we serve is to work alongside WRM, so refrain from assisting WRM residents in any way outside of your assigned volunteer opportunity, without involving our Resident Programs Team.
+Remember that the best way to help those we serve is to work alongside WRM, so refrain from assisting WRM clients in any way outside of your assigned volunteer opportunity, without involving our Client Programs Team.
 This includes, but is not limited to, assisting with: housing, counseling, employment, resources, etc.

 Avoid conversations and/or arguments on contentious topics such as personal religious and/or political beliefs, etc. Instead seek conversations that promote understanding and “bridge-building.”

-You affirm that you are physically able and adequately prepared to carry out the responsibilities assigned to you, and you accept full responsibility for any risks associated with your volunteer service.Photo and Media Release
+You affirm that you, and any minor accompanying you, are physically able and adequately prepared to carry out the responsibilities assigned, and you expressly accept full responsibility for any and all risks associated with your volunteer service and the volunteer service of your minor child or ward.

-As a volunteer with Winchester Rescue Mission ("WRM"), you agree to protect all confidential and proprietary information concerning clients, residents, donors, and internal operations, including case records, personal histories, financial data, and strategic plans not available to the public.
+Confidentiality Agreement As a volunteer with Winchester Rescue Mission ("WRM"), you agree to protect all confidential and proprietary information concerning clients, donors, and internal operations, including case records, personal histories, financial data, and strategic plans not available to the public.
 You will not disclose any donor-related information, including identities or contributions, which are the sole property of WRM.
-A breach of this agreement may result in immediate termination and could subject you to legal liability.
+A breach of this agreement may result in immediate termination from our volunteer program and could subject you to legal liability.
 You also agree to indemnify and hold harmless WRM, its officers, employees, board members, and agents from any claims or losses arising from your violation of these terms.

 Winchester Rescue Mission depends upon your commitment to conduct yourself according to the above expectations, terms, and conditions while volunteering.
 WRM reserves the right to remove a volunteer from any assigned volunteering opportunity, and refuse any future volunteer service from a given individual, at any time and for any reason.
 If you have questions about these terms, email the volunteer coordinator at info@winrescue.org